-As a marketing professional you’d have encountered these wonder stories about brands being built around viral campaigns.
+As a marketing professional, you’d have encountered these wonder stories about brands being built around viral campaigns.
 We had the Amyotrophic Lateral Sclerosis (ALS) Association become an overnight talking point with their “Ice Bucket Challenge.”
-There’s the ‘Pokémon Go’ buzz still doing the round for Niantic Inc. I admit to succumbing to the persuasive digital campaign run by the “Dollar Shave Club” and becoming a subscriber!
+There’s the ‘Pokémon Go’ buzz still doing the rounds for Niantic Inc. I admit to succumbing to the persuasive digital campaign run by the “Dollar Shave Club” and becoming a subscriber!

 These out-of-the-box ideas have set the marketing community thinking about how we could learn from and apply some of these wonderful ideas to our own brand building efforts.